Real Estate Notes 101

 What are Real Estate Notes Used For

-You can find all these types of notes for sale on the secondary market.
+You can find all these types of real estate notes for sale on the secondary market.

 - Investment Property Loans